 Other reporting options:

 Terrorist operations usually begin with extensive planning.
 You can help prevent and detect terrorism — and other types of crime — by watching out for suspicious activities and reporting them to the proper authorities.
 Be alert for the eight signs of terrorism!

-People or organizations attempting to gain information about military operations, capabilities, or people.
-Elicitation attempts may be made by mail, email, telephone, or in person.
+2. Elicitation: People or organizations attempting to gain information about military operations, capabilities, or people.
+Elicitation attempts may be made by mail, e-mail, phone, or in person.
 This could also include eavesdropping or friendly conversation.

-Suspicious transactions involving large cash payments, deposits, or withdrawals are common signs of terrorist funding.
-Collections for donations, the solicitation for money and criminal activity are also warning signs.
+4. Funding: Suspicious transactions involving large cash payments, deposits, or withdrawals are common signs of terrorist funding.
+Collections for donations, the solicitation of money, and criminal activity are also warning signs.

-Purchasing or stealing explosives, weapons, ammunition, etc. This also includes acquiring military uniforms, decals, flight manuals, passes or badges (or the equipment to manufacture such items) and any other controlled items.
+5. Supplies: Purchasing or stealing explosives, weapons, ammunition, etc. This also includes acquiring military uniforms, decals, flight manuals, passes or badges (or the equipment to manufacture such items), and any other controlled items.

-People who don’t seem to belong in the workplace, neighborhood, business establishment, or anywhere else.
-This includes suspicious border crossings, the impersonation of law enforcement, military personnel, or company employees is also a sign.
+6. Impersonation: People who don’t seem to belong in the workplace, neighborhood, business establishment, or anywhere else.
+This includes suspicious border crossings, the impersonation of law enforcement, military personnel, or company employees.

-People and supplies getting into position to commit the act.
-This is the person’s last chance to alert authorities before the terrorist act occurs.
+8. Deployment: People and supplies getting positioned to commit the act.
+This is the last chance to alert authorities before the terrorist act occurs.